Katie Holmes, Jamie Foxx Relationship — Truth Behind Pregnancy, Engagement, And Marriage Claims

 Katie Holmes and Jamie Foxx Pregnant?

-Back in 2016, when Katie and Jamie did not make their romance official, Hollywood Life reported that the couple was very thrilled when they found out that Katie’s pregnancy tests came positive.
-A source close to the couple claimed during that time that both Katie and Jamie has proved to be excellent parents and they will be starting their new family together.
+Back in 2016, when Katie and Jamie did not make their romance official, Hollywood Life reported that the couple was very thrilled when they found out that Katie’s pregnancy tests came back positive.
+A source close to the couple claimed during that time that both Katie and Jamie have proved to be excellent parents and they will be starting their new family together.

 “They’re both such great parents, and they’ve been talking about starting a family together for a while now.
 They added that fans should expect an announcement from the couple within in next couple months.
 They’re slowly coming around to the idea of allowing their relationship to be known but they want to keep it private for as long as they can.”